 Day Trip from Austin: Jacob’s Well in Wimberley, TX

-Jacob’s well is best in summer when you can take advantage of hot Texas weather and cool down in the chilly waters.
-But even after swimming season is over this place is worth visiting just for the sake of taking a look at this wonder of nature.
+Jacob’s well, one of the most stunning swimming holes in Texas, is best in summer when you are longing to escape the heat of the city.
+But even after the swimming season is over, this place is worth visiting just for the sake of taking a look at this wonder of nature.

 Located in Hays County, an hour drive from Austin, Jacob’s well is a natural spring fed by the Trinity Aquifer.
 It has an opening 3.7 m (12 feet) in diameter and goes vertically downwards for 9 m (30 feet).